 How to make a good commercial contract with a Chinese supplier?

 Dan Harris, a well-known lawyer that specializes in business with China, on his China Law Blog page gave five tips regarding drawing up a commercial contract.

 - The agreement must indicate the Chinese arbitration tribunal to which the parties will turn in case of a dispute.
 Chinese courts rarely recognize foreign arbitration tribunal decisions, thus, in the event of a conflict, the best solution will be to settle it in China.

 - Chinese should be the official language of the contract.
 However, you should remember to make sure that there are no discrepancies between the Chinese and the English versions.

 - A commercial contract with a Chinese contractor should be made drawn up in accordance with Chinese law.
 This is necessary if any disputes are to be settled in a Chinese court.

-- There should be a provision made for compensation in case of breach of contract.
+- There should be a provision made for compensation in case of a breach of contract.

 - Make sure that the name of the Chinese company is 100% correct and fully corresponds to the official company name.